 Unlike most agencies, the Department of Veterans Affairs offers contracting preferences for businesses owned by veterans who are not service-disabled.
-However, as the GAO confirmed in GAO Protest of Buy Rite Transport, B-403729, B-403768 (Oct.
+However, as the GAO confirmed in Buy Rite Transport, B-403729, B-403768 (Oct.
 15, 2010), even at the VA, service-disabled veteran-owned small businesses are preferred over veteran-owned small businesses.

 The Buy Rite GAO bid protest involved a VA set-aside for veteran-owned small businesses, not service-disabled veteran-owned small businesses.
 However, a service-disabled veteran-owned small business filed a GAO bid protest, arguing that the solicitation should have been set-aside for SDVOSBs.